diegoaw31/itap-robotica-medica.github.io/_pages/research.md

 This line of research is developed through projects with the companies CyL ImasD S.L. and Aplifisa, projects funded by the CDTI.

-In this line of research, he collaborates very actively with the rehabilitation service of the University Clinical Hospital of Valladolid, directed by Dr. Emilio J. Barajas.
+In this line of research, we collaborate very actively with the rehabilitation service of the University Clinical Hospital of Valladolid, directed by Dr. Emilio J. Barajas.

 <div markdown="0" id="carousel_rehab" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" style="width:100%;margin: 0 auto;">
     <!-- Menu -->